morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 3. Select the data structure that meets the constraints

 * How often will the data be searched?
-* Can data be deleted
+* Can data be deleted?
+* Each structure has costs and benefits
+*